Chickpea Flour Omelette with Spinach

-Preparing this chickpea flour omelet with spinach was a pleasant surprise!
-And not only that, it’s super easy to make, the batter is ready in a few minutes and, unlike chickpea flour crepes, there’s no need to let the batter rest for a few hours!
+Preparing this chickpea flour omelette with spinach was a pleasant surprise!
+And not only that: it is super easy to make, the batter is ready in just a few minutes, and unlike chickpea flour crepes, there’s no need to let the batter rest for a few hours!

-It’s a vegan main dish that everyone at home will love, at least they approved it here, and in the meantime, I’ve prepared versions with other vegetables that I’ll put on the blog as soon as I can take decent photos.
+It’s a vegan main course that everyone at home will love, at least here it got the thumbs up, and I’ve already prepared variations with other vegetables that I’ll share on the blog as soon as I can take decent photos.

-To be honest, I had tried to make the vegan omelet before, but it always stuck.
-This time, I measured the chickpea flour and water correctly and used a little more oil, which is needed for perfect results!
+Honestly, I had tried making the vegan omelette before, but it always stuck.
+This time, I measured the chickpea flour and water correctly and used a bit more oil needed for a perfect outcome!

-If you’re looking for other vegan main dishes, try one of these recipes:
+If you’re looking for other vegan main courses, try one of these recipes:

 • Difficulty: Very easy